XRoboToolkit: A Cross-Platform Framework for Robot Teleoperation: Teleoperation System

 \subsection{XR Unity Application}

 Fig.~\ref{fig:unity_client} presents the application interface for \texttt{XRoboToolkit-Unity-Client}, which contains five panels: Network, Tracking, Remote Vision, Data Collection, and Log.

 The \textbf{Network panel} displays essential headset status information, including serial number (SN), IP address, frame rate, connection status with the PC service, and configured service IP.
 The \textbf{Tracking panel} organizes controls into four functional groups.
 The \texttt{Source} group allows users to select pose data types for tracking (e.g., head, controller, hand).
 The \texttt{PICO Motion Tracker} group configures tracking modes: None, Full-Body, or Object.
-Note that for Meta Quest, object tracking is unavailable since the auxiliary motion tracker is not supported.
-The \texttt{Data \& Control} group provides toggles for pose data transmission to the PC service.
+Full-Body mode transmits whole-body keypoint poses, while Object mode directly returns motion tracker poses.
+Note that for Meta Quest, the auxiliary motion tracker is currently not available.
+The \texttt{Data \& Control} group provides toggles for enabling and disabling all data transmission to the PC service.
 The \texttt{Status} group provides live tracking status.
 The \textbf{Remote Vision panel} handles the stereoscopic vision state.
-The \texttt{State} field displays current video stream status.
+The \texttt{State} field displays the current video stream status.
 The XR application currently supports PICO 4 Ultra and ZED Mini cameras as streaming sources, with extensibility for additional camera sources through modifications of a YAML configuration file.
-The \textbf{Data Collection panel} enables recording of both pose and visual data streams, with automatic local storage and timestamp-based indexing for future reference.
+The \textbf{Data Collection panel} enables timestamped recording of both pose and visual data streams on the headset.
+Note that robot state data is recorded separately through the teleoperation module.
 The \textbf{Log panel} provides real-time system diagnostics and monitoring information for debugging purposes.